Visit a court

 Guided tour or court case?

-What is most interesting for students to follow is a criminal case in the criminal division of the District Courts, or a jury case in the Courts of Appeal.
+What is most interesting for students to follow is a criminal case in the criminal division of the District Courts, or a criminal case in the Courts of Appeal.
 Some of the larger courts can arrange guided tours for schools.

 A court case suitable for the class